 6. Off-grid use

-Due to the increase in popularity of boondocking on public lands, dry camping in national and state parks, and free RV camping, using RVs off-grid is more popular than ever.
+Due to the increase in popularity of boondocking on public lands, dry camping in national and state parks, and RV camping with no camping fees, using RVs off-grid is more popular than ever.
 Because of this, there is more demand for off-grid supplies, such as solar panels, generators, composting toilets, and larger freshwater, gray and black tanks.
 In addition, more RVs are coming straight from the factory with built-in generators and hardwiring for solar.
 It’s expected that in 2020, these trends will only grow increasingly popular.

 7. RV sharing increase

 Because of the state of the economy, the ability to afford one’s own RV has lowered significantly in recent years.
 However, this does not necessarily mean a decrease in RV use.
 Some people have begun to purchase and share RVs amongst family and friends, which is especially popular for those who only use their RVs a few times per year.
 It makes more sense for some folks to share the cost of RV ownership and maintenance, getting more use out of each RV at a lower price point to each individual.

 In addition, RV sharing companies and rentals have also increased.
 These allow people to get a taste for the lifestyle without purchasing their own rig and paying taxes, insurance, and other fees on it.
 This is also lucrative for RV owners, who are able to turn a profit off of an investment that is otherwise just just sitting in their driveway for eleven months out of the year.